 Despite knowing that Rikki is poor and lives in a trailer park, Emma and Cleo (who live comfy middle class lives) get angry with Rikki when they learn that she's trying to find something that has a reward attached to it.note In their defence of this one, they didn't know Rikki's father needed the money desperately and they assumed Zane was just being greedy.

-Rikki, Emma, and Cleo sabotage a family dinner between Cleo and Charlotte's father in an attempt to drive Lewis and Charlotte apart - never mind that at this point, Lewis was single because Cleo turned him down, and therefore fair game for Charlotte, who at this point has been nothing but a decent person.
+Rikki, Emma, and Cleo sabotage a family dinner between Cleo's father and Charlotte's mother in an attempt to drive them, as well as Charlotte and Lewis, apart - never mind that at this point, Lewis was single because Cleo turned him down, and therefore fair game for Charlotte, who at this point has been nothing but a decent person.

 After Charlotte's initial encounter with the moon pool, Lewis deliberately gets her wet to see if she'd gotten mermaid powers.
 Here's the kicker: they were in public at Juicenet.
 Not only would this have broken the Masquerade, but Lewis would have just exposed an innocent and confused teenage girl to the public if she had gotten mermaid powers.
 Neither he nor the girls seem to see any problem with this.

-Moral Event Horizon: Charlotte crossed it when she in the second-to-last episode stole Cleo's lockett and made her believe that Lewis no longer cared about her.
+Moral Event Horizon: Charlotte crossed it when she in the second-to-last episode stole Cleo's locket and made her believe that Lewis no longer cared about her.

 The Scrappy: Good God, Kim.
-Many, many of the show's fans have expressed the deepest desire to punt her through a window for her constant attitude.
+Many, many of the show's fans have expressed the deepest desire to punch her through a window for her constant attitude.

-Take That, Scrappy!: She does get plenty of slapsticky comeuppance to make up for how annoying she is.
-She gets publicly embarrassed when she tries to out the girls' secret, catches the measles, gets sprayed with a garden sprinkler and is dumped by Eliot for being too bossy.
+Take That, Scrappy!: Kim does get plenty of slapsticky comeuppance to make up for how annoying she is.
+She gets publicly embarrassed when she tries to out the girls' secret, catches the measles, gets sprayed with a garden sprinkler and is dumped by Elliot for being too bossy.